-From Great River Bluffs State Park in southern Minnesota to the Superior Hiking Trail along the North Shore of Lake Superior, you will find excellent hiking and a rainbow of colorful fall foliage.
+From Grand Portage State Park on the northeast tip of Minnesota to Blue Mounds State Park in the southwestern prairie, you will find excellent hiking and a rainbow of colorful fall foliage.

 Explore the world-renowned Boundary Waters by boat and the Superior Hiking Trail by foot.

 There's not much room for debate: Fall hiking is simply the best.
 Moderate temperatures, infrequent rain, no mosquitoes and lighter crowds are added bonuses to the breathtaking landscapes bursting with fall color—nature’s buffet enticing hikers to push forth and feast upon the next spectacular view.

 The Minnesota Department of Natural Resources created the Mobile Recreation Compass to allow outdoor enthusiasts to see where there are in relation to Minnesota’s 5.5 million acres of state and federal public lands, as well as nearly 3,000 public boat launches and canoe routes.

 Looking for a hike that offers scenic views, some challenging trails, colorful wildflowers, and...maybe...even a place to fly a model airplane?
 Then check out Spring Lake Park, a few miles west of Hastings.